Get Involved: Internships

 - Serve as exhibition docent (Curatorial staff will provide training)

-To apply to the Arts Administration Internship email a resume and cover letter to: Marielle Mervau, Curatorial Assistant and Visitor Experience Coordinator: email@example.com
+To apply to the Arts Administration and Marketing Internship email a resume and cover letter to: Marielle Mervau, Curatorial Associate and Visitor Engagement Manager: firstname.lastname@example.org

 The photography intern will work with the Marketing Associate and Gallery Administrator.
-The photography intern will be the primary photographer at ICA Live!, First Fridays, openings, and other arts events at the ICA in order to gain experience in performance and exhibition photography.
+The photography intern will be the primary photographer at First Fridays events, Talking Art programs, Art After Dark evenings, exhibitions Opening Receptions, and more in order to gain experience in performance and exhibition photography.
 This internship, although it requires minimal time commitment, requires the intern to be available for events on nights and/or weekends.
 While this is an unpaid position, college credit can be applied and is encouraged.
 This position is ideal for college seniors pursuing a BFA in photography or first year graduate students pursuing a MFA in photography.
 An interest in photography and art is required.

 You can expect to work on/learn:

-- Primary photographer for events (Openings, Talking Art, First Fridays/ICA Live!, Auction Events)
+- Primary photographer for events (Openings, Talking Art, First Fridays, Auction Events)

 - Assist in video and photographic needs